Stay Safe Feel Well

-The School Nursing service is confidential.
+The School Nursing Service is confidential.
 This means you can discuss personal information with us and will not discuss it with anyone else without your permission, unless we feel that you or another may be at risk of harm.
 If information needs to be shared we will always try and discuss this with you first so that you know why, and what will happen.

 Our Peer Support lead program is a scheme which aims to support, guide and motivate students within the lower years of John Mason School.
-It was put in place in June 2019, with eighteen year twelve students signing up.
+It was put in place in June 2019, with eighteen Year 12 students signing up.
 Once signed up, the eighteen students went through an intense two day training program, learning techniques and skills within the counselling field ran by the late Nick Luxmoore.
 Students still undergo monthly twilight training to insure their training is up to date.
 The fundamental task of each of our Peer Support Leads, is to ‘support’ students throughout the school; with social mental and physical wellbeing.
 It is a self-referral system with students applying for a Support Leader.
 Peer Support Leads can be identified by the pink lanyards that they wear.

 Young carers are children who help look after a member of the family who is sick, disabled or has mental health problems, or is misusing drugs or alcohol.

 - Providing nursing and personal care;